Franck-Dernoncourt/NeuroNER/README.md

 ## Using NeuroNER

-NeuroNer can either be run from the command line or from a Python interpreter.
+NeuroNER can either be run from the command line or from a Python interpreter.

 ### Using NeuroNer from a Python interpreter

-To use neuroner from the command line, create an instance of the neuromodel with your desired arguments, and then call the relevant methods.
+To use NeuroNER from the command line, create an instance of the neuromodel with your desired arguments, and then call the relevant methods.
 Additional parameters can be set from a `parameters.ini` file in the working directory.
 For example:

 ```
 from neuroner import neuromodel